GeekTrainer/learn-django/Module4/Module4_Unit4.md

 ```
 In this code we are using a `for` statement tag to loop through the **shelter_list** and print out all of the dog breeds, and then we close the tag by using `endfor`.

 We can even go a little further and use if, elif, and else if needed.
-For example say we wanted to count how many dogs are waiting for adoption or have have been adopted for the month of Dec.
+For example say we wanted to count how many dogs are waiting for adoption or have been adopted for the month of Dec.
 We first begin by providing a little more detail about this section of code by using the commenting `{# #}` tags, and then continue with the statements.

 ```html
 {# Counts number of dogs waiting for adoption or adopted for December #}